AKarismatik/KRSMailBundle/README.md

 ### Step 1: Download KRSMailBundle using composer

-Add JmABBundle in your composer.json:
+Add KRSMailBundle in your composer.json:

 ```js
 {